Be part of this journey!

 One of the most important elements of our research is understanding the winter ecology of snowy owls, using GPS/GSM transmitters that record the bird's location, altitude and flight speed as frequently as every six seconds.
 On-board temperature sensors and accelerometers add additional layers of data to help us understand how these birds hunt, migrate and survive both here on their more southerly wintering grounds, and in the Arctic.

-In the past six years we've tracked more than 80 Snowy Owls from the Dakotas to the Great Lakes, New England, southern Canada and the mid-Atlantic, including their summers in the Arctic.
-Our tracking data has revealed previously unknown behavior, and shed light on poorly understood aspects of the snowy owl's life.
+In the past seven years we've tracked more than 90 Snowy Owls from Alaska and the Dakotas to the Great Lakes, New England, southern Canada and the mid-Atlantic, including their summers in the Arctic.
+Our tracking data has documented previously unknown behavior, and shed light on poorly understood aspects of the snowy owl's life, both in their temperate wintering areas -- the main focus of our work -- as well as their breeding grounds in the North.

 In July 2019, we expanded our study of the movements and mortality rates of juvenile snowy owls by tagging six young owls in their nests on Bylot Island in the Canadian Arctic -- a project we piloted in 2018 in Utqiagvik (formerly Barrow), Alaska with our colleagues at the Owl Research Institute.
 This is one of the very few times fledgling snowies have been tracked anywhere in the world, a critical step to understanding juvenile mortality and movements -- a completely unknown part of their life cycle, and part of an ambitious plan to tag additional juveniles in North America, Greenland and Norway with colleagues in the International Snowy Owl Working Group.